 Patrol Operations comprises the primary function of the Radford City Police Department.
 The Patrol Operations Division is staffed 24 hours a day, 7 days a week with each shift under the supervision of a Sergeant who is assisted by a corporal.

-The Sergeants and Corporals work closely with the Lieutenant to ensure that skilled, professional, and proactive police and public safety service is provided to the city’s many residents and visitors.
+The Lieutenants and Sergeants work closely with the Captain to ensure that skilled, professional, and proactive police and public safety service is provided to the city’s many residents and visitors.